Secured-Finance/stablecoin-sdk/docs/sdk/lib-base.liquitystorebasestate.md

 </td><td>

-Amount of LQTY the user has earned through mining liquidity.
+Amount of ProtocolToken the user has earned through mining liquidity.

 </td></tr>